137mg/webserv/README.md

 	}

 ## Step 3.
 On the server, wait for an incoming connection
 Before a client can connect to a server, the server should have a socket that is prepared to accept the connections.
-The listen system call tells a socket that it should be capable of accepting incoming connections:
+The `listen` system call tells a socket that it should be capable of accepting incoming connections:

 	#include <sys/socket.h>

 	int listen(int socket, int backlog);

-The second parameter, backlog, defines the maximum number of pending connections that can be queued up before connections are refused.
+The second parameter, `backlog`, defines the maximum number of pending connections that can be queued up before connections are refused.

-The accept system call grabs the first connection request on the queue of pending connections (set up in listen) and creates a new socket for that connection.
+The `accept` system call grabs the first connection request on the queue of pending connections (set up in `listen`) and creates a new socket for that connection.

 The original socket that was set up for listening is used only for accepting connections, not for exchanging data.
 By default, socket operations are synchronous, or blocking, and accept will block until a connection is present on the queue.

-The syntax of accept is:
+The syntax of `accept` is:

 	#include <sys/socket.h>

 	int accept(int socket, struct sockaddr *restrict address, socklen_t *restrict address_len);

-The first parameter, socket, is the socket that was set for accepting connections with listen.
+The first parameter, `socket`, is the socket that was set for accepting connections with `listen`.

-The second parameter, address, is the address structure that gets filed in with the address of the client that is doing the connect.
+The second parameter, `address`, is the address structure that gets filed in with the address of the client that is doing the connect.
 This allows us to examine the address and port number of the connecting socket if we want to.

 The third parameter is filled in with the length of the address structure.